restatedev/restate/docs/dev/rust-guidelines.md

 Each Restate internal "component" is usually composed by the following building blocks:

-* A `Options` type, a serdeable struct defining the different configuration options.
+* An `Options` type, a serdeable struct defining the different configuration options.
   The `Options` struct should derive `serde::{Serialize, Deserialize}` in order to read/write it from user's configuration file, and `schemars::JsonSchema` in order to generate the configuration schema.
 The `Options` type has a method `build()` that returns the `Service`.
 * A `Service` struct, that is a struct implementing the component logic.
   The `Service` type has a method `run(self, {...}, drain: drain::Watch)` executing the event loop, where the `drain` is used to listen on the shutdown signal.
 * A `Handle` struct, that is the struct used to interact with the `Service`.
-  Usually, down the hood, it contains a channel to interact with the `Service` event loop.
+  Usually, under the hood, it contains a channel to interact with the `Service` event loop.
   `Handle` instances should be provided by the `Service`, for example with methods such as `Service::handle(&self) -> Handle`.
 * One or more `Error` types, implemented with `thiserror` and possibly defining error codes with `CodedError`.

-When possible, split the component between `_api` and `_impl` crate, where `_impl` should contain all the necessary types to interact with the component without executing it (e.g. `Handle` and `Error` types)
+When possible, split the component between `_api` and `_impl` crate, where `_api` should contain all the necessary types to interact with the component without executing it (e.g. `Handle` and `Error` types)

 ### Event loops